charl-potgieter/SpreadsheetCreator/README.md

 - Code can be tested by running and selecting the ExampleSpreadsheetMetadata folder included in this repository.

-## What this code does
+## About this code

-- Creates an Excel spreadsheet from metada saved in text files
+- Creates an Excel spreadsheet from metadata saved in text files

 - Below code can be copied and pasted into the Excel VBA editor in a  temporary spreadsheet and then run to create the target spreadsheet